 I like my dishes with big, bold flavors so it goes without saying I make this version often and store it in my pantry.
 See, store bought spices are often sitting in your pantry in big containers because they were a bargain, but their potency does have a shelf life.

-This is perfect in marinades and best sprinkled in curries towards the end of cooking as to not lose it’s potency and aromatic quality.
+This Garam Masala Spice Blend perfect in marinades like in my Butter Chicken and best sprinkled in curries towards the end of cooking as to not lose it’s potency and aromatic quality.
 I make this in small batches so these aromatic spice blends deliver the taste and flavor they were destined for in my kitchen.

 Big bin markets like Sprouts, Whole Foods, Trader Joes and the like all have these spices and small international markets as well.
 I buy them there and make my blends at home.
 Most of you probably have, or better yet should have in your kitchen, cinnamon sticks, coriander and cumin seeds, black peppercorns and bay leaves.
 While these are the most common, star anise, mace and cardamom seeds can be found at these markets in packages or bins and used to pep up your favorite Indian meals.

-Let me show you how here and realize, its all about toasting the spices first to help release their essentials oils, and grind to powder form in a coffee or spice grinder.
-Store in small batches in an airtight container and store in your kitchen pantry.
+Let me show you how and realize, its all about toasting the spices first to help release their essentials oils, and grind to powder form in a coffee or spice grinder.
+Store the Garam Masala Spice Blend in small batches in an airtight container and store in your kitchen pantry.
 Trust me, it’s super easy, your dishes will ring with amazing new flavor and best part is – you made it yourself.
+The heady, warm and rich flavors these spices bring to a dish is so good.

 - 3 tbsp coriander seeds